 The Experience: Sofar Sounds Brighton

-The event lasted around 2 hours with each act performing for 30 minutes with a break between each performance.
-Although this venue had two toilets the queue during the intervals was very long but it gave us the opportunity to chat with the people in line.
+The event lasted around 2 hours, with each act performing for 30 minutes with a break between each performance.
+Although this venue had two toilets, the queue during the intervals was very long, but it gave us the opportunity to chat with the people in line.

-Once the event started the host introduced the three artists who were Rob Green, Bertie and Bea Maher.
+Once the event started, the host introduced the three artists, who were Rob Green, Bertie, and Bea Maher.
 I found the overall vibe of this night was very indie with some rap elements.
 We had a solo performance as well as two band performances.

 Rob Green was the first to perform.
 He could be considered a star already having supported big artists like Michael Buble.
 Known as ROB.GREEN across platforms, he is a Nottingham-based independent singer/songwriter who blends R&B, Soul, Indie, Rock, and Gospel influences in his guitar-led alt/soul music.

 This poet-turned-singer mesmerised the crowd with his voice.
 His performance got people swaying left to right and was a pleasure to experience.
-He engaged the crowd by getting us to sing along and played a couple of original songs from his EPs which explored sexuality and religion.
-We were moved by his performance and impressed by his mix between singing and rapping while performing and I can confidently say I will be attending his next show in Brighton and can’t get enough of his music playing on repeat.
+He engaged the crowd by getting us to sing along and played a couple of original songs from his EPs that explored sexuality and religion.
+We were moved by his performance and impressed by his mix between singing and rapping while performing, and I can confidently say I will be attending his next show in Brighton and can’t get enough of his music playing on repeat.

 Facebook: https://www.facebook.com/robgreenmusic